mcMickJuice/conference-talks/dont-use-your-mouse/index.md

 - [Rectangle](https://rectangleapp.com/) - free application that makes for easily customizable windowing via keystrokes

+## Omnisearch

+Spotlight is not enough.
+We must enhance our machine navigation capabilities

+- [Alfred](https://www.alfredapp.com/) - the most useful application on my machine

 ## Text Selection and Manipulation

 Universal keybindings for quickly selecting, deleting and manipulating text